whetstoneresearch/doppler-sdk-alpha/docs/migration-options.md

 - Chain support:
   - Ensure `streamableFeesLocker` and `v4Migrator` are deployed on your target chain (see `src/addresses.ts`)

-## Notes on `noOpGovernance`
+## Governance Selection

-- TODO: Test no-op governance
+- Required: You must call `withGovernance(...)` in the builders.
-- The `noOpGovernance?: boolean` flag exists in types for a governance‑free path (e.g., permanently locking 100% of liquidity)
+- Standard governance: Call `withGovernance()` with no arguments to use standard defaults, or pass `{ initialVotingDelay?, initialVotingPeriod?, initialProposalThreshold? }` or `{ useDefaults: true }`.
-- Current SDK factory paths do not branch on this flag when selecting governance factories; treat as reserved for future versions
+- No‑op governance: Call `withGovernance({ noOp: true })`.
+The SDK throws if `noOpGovernanceFactory` is not deployed on the chain.

 ## Address Resolution

 Migrator contracts are selected per chain via `getAddresses(chainId)` (see `src/addresses.ts`).

 - `v2Migrator`, `v3Migrator`, `v4Migrator` must be present for the chosen type
-- Some optional contracts (`noOpGovernanceFactory`, `streamableFeesLocker`) may be `0x0` on certain chains — avoid V4 migration with fee streaming where not supported
+- Some optional contracts (`noOpGovernanceFactory`, `streamableFeesLocker`) may be `0x0` on certain chains — avoid V4 migration with fee streaming where not supported.
+Using no‑op governance requires `noOpGovernanceFactory`.

 ## Quick Decision Guide

 - Want simplest path and immediate trading?
 Use V2
 - Want a concentrated liquidity range in the resulting pool?
 Use V3
 - Want programmable fee streaming to beneficiaries and are on a V4‑ready chain?
 Use V4